-(14) Unplug all of the instrument panel wire harness connectors from the junction block on the right cowl side panel.

-(15) If the vehicle is so equipped, disconnect the in-car temperature sensor aspirator hose at the coupling near the passenger side of the transmission floor tunnel.

-(16) On Left-Hand Drive (LHD) models only, remove the ash receiver and remove the screw in the back of the ash receiver housing that secures the instrument panel armature to the heater-A/C housing.

-(17) Pull back the floor carpet on the transmission floor tunnel from the base of the instrument panel center bezel and remove the two bolts that secure the instrument panel center bracket to the floor.

-(18) Remove the two bolts that secure the instrument panel center bracket to the driver side of the transmission floor tunnel.

-(19) Remove the bolt that secures the instrument panel armature to the steering column and brake pedal support.

-(20) Remove the two bolts that secure the ends of the instrument panel armature to the cowl side panels.

-(21) Remove the cowl top trim panel as described in this group.

-(22) Remove the two bolts that secure the ends of the instrument panel armature to the windshield fence.
+- (16) Pull back the floor carpet on the transmission floor tunnel from the base of the instrument panel center bezel and remove the two bolts that secure the instrument panel center bracket to the floor. - (17) Remove the two bolts that secure the instrument panel center bracket to the driver side of the transmission floor tunnel. - (18) Remove the bolt that secures the instrument panel armature to the steering column and brake pedal support. - (19) Remove the two bolts that secure the ends of the instrument panel armature to the cowl side inner panels. - (20) Remove the cowl top trim panel from the instrument panel.
+See Cowl Top Trim Panel in this group for the procedures. - (21) Remove the two bolts that secure the ends of the instrument panel armature to the windshield fence.

-(23) Remove the four nuts that secure the top of the instrument panel armature to the studs on the windshield fence.

-(24) With the aid of an assistant, lift the instrument panel off of the windshield fence studs and maneuver the assembly out of the vehicle through the passenger side front door.

-(25) Reverse the removal procedures to install.
-Tighten the mounting hardware as follows:

-• Instrument panel center bracket to floor pan transmission tunnel fasteners - 28 N·m (250 in. lbs.)

-\bullet Instrument panel to windshield fence bolts and nuts - 12 N·m (105 in. lbs.)

-\bullet Instrument panel to cowl side panel bolts - 12 N·m (105 in. lbs.)

-• Instrument panel to steering column support bolt - 12 N·m (105 in. lbs.)
+- (22) Remove the four nuts that secure the top of the instrument panel armature to the studs on the windshield fence. - (23) With the aid of an assistant, lift the instrument panel off of the windshield fence studs and maneuver the assembly out of the vehicle through the passenger side front door. - (24) Reverse the removal procedures to install.
+Tighten the mounting hardware as follows: - \bullet Instrument panel center bracket to floor pan transmission tunnel fasteners 28 N·m (250 in. lbs.) - \bullet Instrument panel to windshield fence bolts and nuts 12 N·m (105 in. lbs.) - Instrument panel to cowl side inner panel bolts 12 N·m (105 in. lbs.) - \bullet Instrument panel to steering column support bolt 12 N·m (105 in. lbs.).

-\bullet Knee blocker mounting screws - 2.2 N·m (20 in. lbs.).

-ZG